-Afternoon Tea at The Swan at the Globe Theatre – A Mid Summer’s Night Dream
+Cocktail Afternoon Tea at The Swan at the Globe Theatre

 Residing next to Shakespeare’s infamous Globe Theatre, Afternoon Tea at The Swan at the Globe Theatre is the perfect opportunity to enjoy a little relaxation after a visit to this prestigious London landmark.
 With spectacular views across the River Thames and stretching across the London skyline soak up the atmosphere from a soft and welcoming leather bench in this stylish venue on London’s Southbank.
 This stylish dining venue effortlessly blends vintage chic with striking industrial features.

-A Mid Summer Night’s Afternoon Tea at the Swan at the Globe is a truly magical affair.
+This Shakespeare inspired afternoon tea at the Swan at the Globe is a truly magical affair.
 Shakespeare’s romantic comedy, never did run a smooth path and the twists and turns of this passionate affair have been the inspiration for this flavoursome afternoon tea.
 From the pea flower of Oberon’s love potion, the apricots Titania feeds to Bottom and, of course, mulberries from the lovers’ tree, this delicious medley of flavours will take your tastebuds on a Shakespearean adventure.
+The menu will vary throughout the year to reflect seasonal changes.

-Your afternoon tea is served on the Swan’s bespoke crockery designed by Annika Wester which reflects Shakespeare’s tales.
+Your afternoon tea is served on the Swan’s elegant bespoke crockery.

 The Shakespeare Globe Theatre